EverydayHealthLogo

 • Medical School: The Warren Alpert Medical School of Brown University

-Is Dr. Chang board certified in Pediatric Otolaryngologist?
+Is Dr. Chang board certified as a Pediatric Otolaryngologist?

 Yes, Dr. Kay Chang, MD is board certified by the American Board of Otolaryngology